Invactive/Astor-MiR/README.md

 :heavy_check_mark: - QR codes recognition combined with robot manipulation (MiR moves to a point according to QR code data)

-:x: - Check connection with MySQL database, ESP32CAM and MiR100 robot (to improve)
+:x: - Check connection with MySQL database, ESP32CAM and MiR100 robot (to implement)

 # Project components